jamesyang124/routing-test-boilerplate/README.md

 ./build-and-run.sh
 ```

-## Todo List
+## Backlog

-- add EsLinter and rules
+- ~~add EsLinter and rules~~
-~~- add shell script to bootstrap docker-compose~~
+- ~~add shell script to bootstrap docker-compose~~
 - add karma test runner instead of jest-cli
 - add jenkinsfile for CI, any further change of service gateway should pass this testing before publish

 ## Tech Stack